Leeds School of Business

 Two members of Leeds Council also serve as representatives on University of Colorado Student Government (CUSG) to voice the interests of business students at the main campus.

-The Office of Career Strategy's mission is to advance Leeds students' career competencies through co-curricular exploration and development.
+The Office of Career Development's mission is to advance Leeds students' career competencies through co-curricular exploration and development.

 From dedicated industry coaching and professional skills development to real-world experiences and employer and alumni connections, Leeds students are equipped with all the support and resources they need to successfully transition from academia to a rewarding career after graduation.